rust-lang/rust/README.md

   `-Zmiri-disable-isolation` is set.
 * `-Zmiri-ignore-leaks` disables the memory leak checker, and also allows some remaining threads to exist when the main thread exits.
+* `-Zmiri-preemption-rate` configures the probability that at the end of a basic block, the active thread will be preempted.
+The default is `0.01` (i.e., 1%).
+Setting this to `0` disables preemption.
 * `-Zmiri-seed=<hex>` configures the seed of the RNG that Miri uses to resolve non-determinism.
-This RNG is used to pick base addresses for allocations.
+This RNG is used to pick base addresses for allocations, to determine preemption and failure of `compare_exchange_weak`, and to control store buffering for weak memory emulation.
 When isolation is enabled (the default), this is also used to emulate system entropy.
 The default seed is 0.
-You can increase test coverage by running Miri multiple times with different seeds.
-  **NOTE**: This entropy is not good enough for cryptographic use!
+You can increase test coverage by running Miri multiple times with different seeds. **NOTE**: This entropy is not good enough for cryptographic use!
 Do not generate secret keys in Miri or perform other kinds of cryptographic operations that rely on proper random numbers.
 * `-Zmiri-strict-provenance` enables [strict provenance](https://github.com/rust-lang/rust/issues/95228) checking in Miri.
 This means that casting an integer to a pointer yields a result with 'invalid' provenance, i.e., with provenance